SanyueHan/Degree-Project/README.md

 ```

 #### Script Execute
+If the filename after MiniMATLAB.py is specified, the interpreter run the script.
 In this example the tokens and abstract syntax tree are printed
 ```
 % python3 MiniMATLAB.py test_interpreter/test_cases/example.m -a=True -t=True